Business Travel Insurance

 How We Evaluated Business Travel Insurance

-MoneyGeek evaluated travel insurance companies using a weighted scoring system: affordability (40%), coverage (30%), service and claims (25%), and financial stability (5%).
+MoneyGeek scored travel insurance companies on four weighted criteria: affordability (40%), coverage (30%), service and claims (25%) and financial stability (5%).

-Company Scoring: We analyzed premium costs across multiple scenarios and plan tiers.
-Coverage evaluation examined trip cancellation, trip interruption, emergency medical, medical evacuation, baggage loss, trip delay, and baggage delay limits with weighted importance.
-Service assessment included 24/7 availability, support channels, and mobile app ratings.
-Financial stability scores use AM Best ratings (A+ = 100 points, A/A- = 95 points).
+Company scoring: We analyzed premium costs across multiple scenarios and plan tiers.
+Coverage assessment examined trip cancellation, trip interruption, emergency medical, medical evacuation, baggage loss, trip delay and baggage delay limits.
+Service assessment included 24/7 availability, support channels and mobile app ratings.
+Financial stability scores are based on AM Best ratings (A+ = 100 points, A/A- = 95 points).

-Pricing Analysis: Cost data represents actual quotes for 30-year-old and 65-year-old California residents across trip costs ranging from $2,500 to $10,000, with varying trip lengths and destinations.
+Pricing analysis: Cost data is from actual quotes for 30-year-old and 65-year-old California residents across trip costs of $2,500 to $10,000, with varying trip lengths and destinations.

-Data Sources: Company plan details and coverage limits from provider policy documents, pricing from direct quotes, AM Best ratings for stability scoring, customer service capabilities from company websites, and mobile app ratings from app stores.
+Data sources: Plan details and coverage limits from provider policy documents, pricing from direct quotes, AM Best ratings for stability scoring, customer service capabilities from company websites and mobile app ratings from app stores.

 About Mark Fitzpatrick